dapangmao/Blog/Two alternative ways with SAS and SQL.md

 ####Example 3: Find Moving Window Maxium

 At the daily work, I always want to find three statistics for a moving window: mean, max, and min.
+The sheer data size poses challenges.

 In his [blog post](http://www.sas-programming.com/2015/05/fast-sql-moving-average-calculation.html), Liang Xie showed three advanced approaches to calculated the moving averages, including `PROC EXPAND`, `DATA STEP` and `PROC SQL`.
 Apparently `PROC EXPAND` is the winner throughout the comparison.
 As conclusion, self-joining is very expensive and always O(N^2) and we should avoid it as much as possible.